 Overview of Peru's Dairy Industry

-Peru has emerged as a significant player in the South American dairy market, marked by a notable expansion in milk and cheese production.
-The industry benefits from a rising demand for U.S. cheese and robust export activities.
+Peru has positioned itself as a significant player in the South American dairy market, marked by a notable expansion in milk and cheese production.
+This growth is fueled by rising demand for U.S. cheese and strong export activities.

 Dairy Cattle and Milk Production